 The Boulder School of Fine Art offers an Introduction to Oil Painting Class on Sundays and Wednesdays.
 Students are encouraged to develop basic painting skills by enrolling in one day per week of Introduction to Oil Painting.
 Learning to paint the figure and portrait is incorporated into the figure and portraiture classes once instructors are confident that students have mastered drawing with charcoal.

 Students are encouraged to attend Anatomy and Art History classes as offered throughout the year.

-Sculpting classes will be offered on Sunday morning beginning in January.
+Sculpting classes will be offered on Sunday mornings and Wednesday afternoons beginning in January.